anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <a name="4.2.1.2"></a>
 #### 4.2.1.2 High Performance Profile

 The high-performance profile (H) is intended to be used for workloads that require predictable performance, high network throughput requirements and/or low network latency.
-To satisfy predictable performance needs, NUMA alignment, CPU pinning, and Huge pages are enabled.
+To satisfy predictable performance needs, NUMA alignment, CPU pinning, and huge pages are enabled.
 For obvious reasons, the high-performance profile doesn’t support over-subscription.

 <a name="4.2.2"></a>
 ### 4.2.2 Profiles Specifications & Capability Mapping